 - Relationship counseling for one: Are you looking for help with your relationship but your partner won’t or isn’t able to come in for counseling?
 I can still teach you skills to apply in your relationship.

 - Intensive couples counseling: Statistics show couples often wait 6 years after a problem has started to receive help.
+At this point, difficult patterns are ingrained in your relationship.
 If your relationship is in crisis (i.e. on the brink of a break-up) we can explore more intensive sessions, such as longer sessions than 1 hour and/or more frequent sessions than weekly to help to get your relationship back on track.

 - I am Level 2 trained in Gottman Method Therapy for Couples Counseling.
 This method is evidence and research based on over 40 years of research of what makes relationships work.
 The skills I teach my couples have proven effectiveness.